 Meet the artist

-Her work explores the power in slowing down and more deeply experiencing and appreciating our surroundings.
-Each brushstroke pursues a desire for stillness and wonder in an increasingly fast-paced, digital, and artificial world.
+She paints using oils and gouache, and her paintings are often characterized by her textured brushwork.
+Her work explores the beauty in slowing down and more deeply experiencing our surroundings.
+Each brushstroke is a pursuit for stillness and wonder in an increasingly fast-paced, digital, and artificial world.

 What is plein air?